maprice/Flowto/README.md

 ## Features
 - [x] User can scroll through current popular photos from Instagram
-- [x] Graphic, Caption, Username
+- [x] Users can view Graphic, Caption, Username
-- [x] Relative timestamp, like count, user profile image
+- [x] Users can view Relative timestamp, like count, user profile image
-- [x] Pull-to-refresh for popular stream with SwipeRefreshLayout
+- [x] Pull-to-refresh with SwipeRefreshLayout
 - [x] Show latest two comments for each photo
 - [x] Display each user profile image using a RoundedImageView
 - [x] Placeholder graphic for each image during loading